bluehawk27/medmento_final/README.md

 The rails api must be up and running for the files to interact with the app.
 Please refer to the Medmento-api file README for instructions to launch the backend.

+##How it works

+1. every 10 seconds (as set by the developers of this app), Clockwork checks the rails api database for a reminder event that matches the current time (i.e., Time.now).

+2. when it finds a matching event, clockwork invokes Sidekiq and sends it the event's corresponding data.

+3. Sidekiq then passes it to Redis, where it is queued and eventually sent back to Sidekiq when it hits the front of the queue.

+4. Sidekiq then calls its Sidekiq worker, which uses the Twilio API as well as the event data to make a call to the appropriate phone number.